 Broad Categories: Broad Category targeting is very similar to #interest targeting.
 This allows advertisers to target users who have information in their Timelines and actions taken related to a specific category of interests.

-Connections: The ability to target users based on connections to a Page, app or event within an advertiser’s control.
+Within your ad set, you can further narrow targeting by adding a connection to a page, app, or event that you control.: The ability to target users based on connections to a Page, app or event within an advertiser’s control.
 You can, for example, target users who like your Page, don’t like your Page or are friends of users who like your Page.

 Conversion Tracking: When creating an ad that directs users to an external website (or a Facebook tab that is hosted externally), advertisers can optimize for and track specific types of offsite conversions.
 This includes Checkouts, Registrations, Leads, Key Page Views, Adds to Cart and Other Website Conversions.
 Facebook will then track these conversions to help advertisers measure ROI.